periridwann/prompt-hero-automation/README.md

 # Prompt Hero Automation

 The provided script automates the process of uploading prompt images to Prompt Hero.
-It simplifies the task by handling the login process, allowing users to configure parameters through config.json, and providing a command-line interface for specifying the type and path of images to upload.
+It simplifies the task byallowing users to configure parameters through json config, and providing a command-line interface for specifying the type and path of images to upload.

 ## Installation